oss2019/Hardware-Project-Ideas/README.md

 ---

 ## Project 2
-## Have group of robots (drones) to explore a region in co-ordinated manner for Simultaneous Localization and Mappin (SLAM) implementation.
+## Have group of robots (drones) to explore a region in co-ordinated manner for Simultaneous Localization and Mapping (SLAM) implementation.

 A couple of drones would fly from designated starting points and fly around in a seemingly random manner while covering the whole space.
 They will avoid all the obstacles they encounter all the while capturing local images helping build a map of their surroundings.